-Giro introduced the Montaro for men and Montara for women, which retail for $150.
-Giro sought out to deliver the best qualities for trail and all-mountain riding with a multitude of features such as MIPs, ventilation, moisture absorption, and goggle compatibility.
+Giro introduced the Montaro for men for $150.
+They also offer a women's version, the Giro Montara MIPS, with different sizing and colorways.
+Giro sought to deliver the best qualities for trail and all-mountain riding with a multitude of features such as MIPS, ventilation, moisture absorption, and goggle compatibility.
 Giro made the Montaro for the everyday shredder and the multi-day adventure seeker.
 It's great for anything from short pedals around local trails to multi-hour adventures on technical terrain.
-It also works for enduro-style riding (chill climbing and blasting fast descents).
+It also works for enduro-style riding (casual climbing and blasting fast descents).

 Cons: Top of helmet padding insufficient